yellowcanstop/instattrunner/core/src/com/instattrunner/README.md

 if highscore doesnt work, likely to be static messing things up

+if jump normal is fed, proabbly jumpcontroller if else if statement f'ed things up

 - PASSTHROUGH REMAINS IN GAME WORLD AS WOULD BE USED BY 3 CLASSES AND NO CHANGE TO CODE